vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 Now, I am expecting every node impl to use logic like this.
 Naturally points to refactoring into a utility func.

  - Generics were the first thought!
- - However, enum type `AgenticMessage` can be a generic parameter but a variant _(that we are filtering on)_ cannot.
+ - However, while enum type `AgenticMessage` can be a generic parameter, a variant _(that we are filtering on)_ cannot.
  - This means, API will need to still take a filter that matches on the wanted type.

 **Starting with 👇**